bioimagesuiteweb/bisweb-manual/docs/viewers.md

     * `Image Processing` -- this contains the image processing tools.
     * `Segmentation` -- this contains more modules to perform image segmentation.
 In the `Dual Viewer` application there is also a `Registration` menu that contains the image registration tools.
     * `Help` -- this contains the usual `About this Application` option plus options for setting user preferences.

+We will discuss the tools in `Image Processing` and `Segmentation` in other documents.

 * B. The Viewer (one application has two viewers).
 This can display the two images in either single slice or three-linked slice views.
 There is also a viewer component (see `Overlay Tool`) which displays multiple parallel sections of the same image.
 The orange arrows next to each slice view allow you to increment or decrement that slice as desired.
 If the image is '4D' movie controls will appear at the bottom of the screen.